kennethleungty/kennethleungty/README.md

 - Thanks for popping by!
 I'm a data scientist and a dual-licensed pharmacist with expertise in technical writing and full-stack web development
 - An avid learner and driven doer with a bias towards action, I enjoy seeking and solving meaningful problems with the use of technology and data.
 - I welcome you to join me on a data/tech learning journey!
-Feel free to give me a follow on Medium (https://kennethleungty.medium.com) or LinkedIn (https://linkedin.com/in/kennethleungty) to stay in the loop of practical educational content.
+Feel free to follow my [Medium](https://kennethleungty.medium.com) and [LinkedIn](https://linkedin.com/in/kennethleungty) pages to stay in the loop of practical educational content.
 - Here is my data science portfolio, where every project and article was born out of personal inspiration and motivation.
 Don't hesitate to hit me up for a discussion on topics common to both of us!

 ![](https://komarev.com/ghpvc/?username=kennethleungty&color=green) ![](https://img.shields.io/static/v1?label=Project+count&message=56&color=2ea44f)